Student reporters take on fake news at SXSWedu

-Student Reporting Labs students and educators from local high schools participated in a panel discussion on fake news at the 2017 SXSWedu conference in Austin, Texas.
+Student Reporting Labs students and educators from local high schools participated in a panel discussion on the topic of fake news and the future of journalism at the 2017 SXSWedu conference in Austin, Texas.

-Fake news has continued to be a contentious issue since the 2016 election.
-Whether presenting fabricated stories as fact or merely misrepresenting information, fake news misleads the public and undermines the work real journalists do to report the truth.
-Managing Editor of Education for PBS NewsHour Leah Clapman proposed the panel as a way to help teachers find solutions as they struggle to educate students about becoming responsible news consumers.
+All the students had stories about how fake news, misinformation and conspiracy theories have touched their lives on social media and in conversations with peers and adults.
+Managing Editor of Education for PBS NewsHour Leah Clapman proposed the panel as a way to help teachers find solutions as they struggle to educate students about becoming responsible news consumers and sharers.

 “It’s really easy to hit retweet or share and stuff like that, and I think that before you do that you should check and make sure it’s true,” said Dorrian Murphy, a student at Pflugerville High School.